 I’m so pleased with myself in relation to the results of this coconut cake.
-This cake had to be one of my favourite cakes to eat as a youngster.
+This extra moist coconut cake had to be my favourite coconut dessert to eat as a youngster.
 Our family were hooked on it, being the coconut lovers they were and still are to this day.

 When I first begun blogging I knew many cultural recipes would be a challenge and Toto was one of the many difficulties I’d face.
 I still run into many issues during my trial and error with Caribbean cooking.
 On the one hand, there’s the ever-growing challenge of learning what substitutes work best as per recipe and then there’s ensuring the substitute meets the grade.

 Trial and error – making gluten free Jamaican toto

 -At times like this I’m so thankful to be surrounded by a bunch of people who are more than willing to participant in sampling my cooking – some are hits and others require further revision.
 It took me several months of frustration to finally craft this recipe.

 Pseudo grain free flours such as buckwheat were far too heavy for such a light, fluffy cake.
 Replicating the fluffiness was virtually impossible.
 At one point I was on the verge of giving up (reluctantly) but my fighting spirit wouldn’t succumb.

 As I was browsing through the internet, totally unrelated, seeking some ideas for a pizza crust, I somehow wound up looking at a recipe using ground almonds.
 A light bulb soon went off in my head, my immediate thoughts turned to making a Caribbean cake – Jamaican toto, BAM……JACKPOT!